 Kids become competent only by experience.
 They learn how to trust their judgments and make responsible choices by DOING (this includes succeeding AND failing).

 - Take an honest look at your kids' strengths.
 Identify and talk about them with your kids so they can develop those strengths.
+Mary and I are strong advocates of Gallup strengths.
+My husband is certified in strengths coaching because it was a focus of his doctoral program in higher education--where Don Clifton, father of strengths psychology, was a professor.
 Check out Strengths Based Parenting: Developing Your Child's Innate Talents for more about identifying strengths.

 - Next time you realize you're lecturing your kids, try to turn it into a conversation about the issue.
 Commit to really listening to their perspective.
 Clarify your own points and give your kids a chance to take ownership of their actions.

 - Pave the way or protect your kids from every failure.
 Have you heard that helicopter parents have now been replaced by lawnmower parents?
 Check out this great article by We Are Teachers: